 You want the process of getting new glasses to be a fun and entertaining experience for your patients, right?
-But are you sure that is the experience you are giving them?
-Sometimes, shopping for new glasses can be worse than shopping for a pair of jeans and picking out new frames turns into a nightmare!
+But are you sure that is the experience you are providing them?
+Sometimes, shopping for new glasses can be worse than shopping for a pair of jeans.
 Just like any other shopping experience, your customers can feel stressed about making the right choice in terms of fit, flatter, and style.

-Now, you may wonder the main causes of that stress.
+What do you think is the main source of this stress?
 Is it dealing with a pushy salesperson, adjusting to the new prescription, or simply finding time to go pick out the frames?
-You have to know in order to make the experience better.
-We wanted to find out what triggers the shopping stress in patients, so we surveyed our friends, family, and acquaintances and we’re sharing our learning with you!

-We had them rank the top 5 frustrations when getting new glasses and here is what our friends tell us stresses them the most.
+We aimed to find out what triggers the shopping stress in patients by surveying our friends, family, and acquaintances.
+We had them rank the top 5 frustrations when getting new glasses and here is what our friends tell us stresses them the most:

 Optical Dispensing: 5 Things Patients Hate About Getting New Glasses